edwinb/Blodwen/README.md

 You'll need to set your `PATH` to `$PREFIX/bin`

+Note: If you edit `blodwen.ipkg` to use the `opts` with optimisation set (`--cg-opt -O2`) you'll find it runs about twice as fast, at the cost of taking a couple of minutes to generate code.

 I make no promises how well this works yet, or even if it'll work at all.
 Good luck :).